More Photography Project Ideas

 Point your lens at the sky and try your hand at astrophotography.
 You don't have to be NASA or own special equipment to take surprisingly good photos of the galaxy.
 Patience, a good understanding of photography basics, and a steady tripod will all be helpful.
 Read our guide and helpful tips about astrophotography and get ready to spend the night shooting the stars.

 Create a Modern Fairytale

-Take a classic fairy tale, whether Little Red Riding Hood or Hansel and Gretel, and give it your artistic spin.
-How you interpret it is up to you, whether it’s an abstract rendering or a full set up with costumes and models, this challenge will force you to stretch yourself in terms of organization, vision, and creative interpretation.
+To live “happily ever after” as a photographer, all you need to do is look to your favorite folklore.
+Take a classic fairytale, whether Little Red Riding Hood or Hansel and Gretel, and give it your artistic spin.
+How you interpret it is up to you, whether it's an abstract rendering or a full set up with costumes and models, this challenge will force you to stretch yourself in terms of organization, vision, and creative interpretation.

 Go Back to the Basics with Pinhole Photography